RobertHSchmidt/springframework/spring-projects/trunk/spring-ldap/spring-ldap/readme.txt

 to DataAccessExceptions, as well as several utilities for working with filters, LDAP paths and Attributes.

+The DirContextProcessor interface provides the programmer with the possibility to get callbacks before and after a search, which enables things like processing of the LDAPv3 feature of RequestControls and ResponseControls.
+An abstract base class that simplifies this is provided, as is a full implementation of PagedSearchResult.

 2. RELEASE INFO

 Spring-LDAP requires J2SE 1.4.
 J2SE 1.4 is required for building.